-Report the incident to Vice Delegate Sundred, or Delegate Prydania.
+Report the incident to Vice Delegate Cretox State, or Delegate McMasterdonia.
 More likely than not, this is just an accident.
 However, it is good to report such things as it can be helpful as feedback.

 We will be perodically publishing Security Council Endorsement Alerts.
 These are dispatches that notify nations that are not endorsing a particular Security Councillor.
 If you find yourself mentioned in such a dispatch, you know what to do: Please endorse the Security Councillor in question!

 To keep the region informed on what the Security Council has been doing, Vice Delegate Cretox State provides a weekly update every Sunday.
 The update is posted on both the regional message board and the regional forum, and is an excellent opportunity for all nations to ask their questions about the Security Council.

 Below is a list of all the weekly updates published so far.